-Although live streaming commerce is relatively new, it has already taken off.
-Apparel giant Tommy Hilfiger has had a massively successful live streaming effort in China where one show was watched by an audience of 14 million and the brand managed to sell 1,300 hoodies in just two minutes.
+Although live-streaming commerce is relatively new, it has already taken off.
+Apparel giant Tommy Hilfiger has had a massively successful live-streaming effort in China, where an audience of 14 million watched one show.
+The brand managed to sell 1,300 hoodies in just two minutes.
 In September 2020, the brand extended its live stream program to Europe and North America and showcased its Fall 2020 Tommy Hilfiger, Hilfiger Collection, and Tommy Jeans collections.

-The beauty industry is at the forefront of “live stream commerce” with brands like Estée Lauder, Clinique, Urban Decay, Lancôme, NYX Cosmetics, and Kiehl’s who regularly host live streams where influencers generate content from the brand’s products such as skincare and makeup routines while the audience can buy the products featured.
-Cosmetics and skincare company Bobbi Brown’s live streaming numbers are impressive too – its live streaming commerce conversion rate was 5%, the AOV was $99, up from the traditional conversion rate of 2%, and AOV of $87.
+The beauty industry is at the forefront of “live stream commerce” with brands like Estée Lauder, Clinique, Urban Decay, Lancôme, NYX Cosmetics, and Kiehl’s who regularly host live streams where influencers generate content from the brand’s products such as skincare and makeup routines.
+At the same time, the audience can buy the products featured.
+Cosmetics and skincare company Bobbi Brown’s live streaming numbers are impressive too – its live streaming commerce conversion rate was 5%, the AOV was $99, up from the standard conversion rate of 2%, and the AOV of $87.

-These buyers are impatient and accustomed to the convenience of the global digital marketplace where they can find exactly what they’re looking for and have it delivered to their doorstep in hours.
+These buyers are impatient and accustomed to the convenience of the global digital marketplace, where they can find exactly what they’re looking for and deliver it to their doorstep in hours.
 So, attracting customers and keeping them engaged to increase AOVs and conversions is critical to thriving in the consumer economy.
-There has been a steady increase in disposable income and as this consumer spending continues to grow, your customers will be able to buy what they see instantly.
+There has been a steady increase in disposable income, and as this consumer spending continues to grow, your customers will be able to buy what they see instantly.
 You can make that happen with live selling.

 Live selling can be a great asset to your brand and contribute to a sizeable number of sales.
 The real-time engagement it fosters through highly interactive visual storytelling can be traced back to the ‘QVC’ or teleshopping era.
 A happy marriage of “catered & curated shopping with a shopping associate” and convenience, live-streaming, a renewed version of the classic shopping channel, creates a sense of urgency and gets you those coveted impulse buys from your customers.